Journal submission guidelines

 When submitting large files, use a facility such as Dropbox.

 When final copy is submitted please adhere to the Journal of Art Historiography house style.
-This final copy should also be submitted on in Word or RTF format and with a short title ending .doc (thus smith.doc).
+This final copy should also be submitted in a PC (not Mac) Word format and with a short title ending .doc (thus smith.doc).

 • approx 100–150 words